puzzle/jenkins-techlab/labs/02_first_steps.md

 ---------------------------------

 ``Jenkinsfile`` supports declarative and scripted syntax.
-Create a new branch ``lab-2.2`` based on the ``lab-2.`` branch in your repository.
+Create a new branch ``lab-2.2`` based on the ``lab-2.1`` branch in your repository.
 When Jenkins scans the repository the next time it will create a corresponding job.
-Now update the ``Jenkinsfile`` with a scripted version of the pipeline:
+Now replace the ``Jenkinsfile`` with a scripted version of the pipeline:

 ```groovy
 node {